Nechat-Houssam/Web_M1/README.md

 The goal of this project is to create a room manager designed to be used for a specific building.
 The room manager will allow users to easily schedule and manage the usage of rooms within the building.

+This project is designed for individuals who need to navigate a complex building quickly and efficiently.
+With our room manager, users will be able to easily find and navigate to their desired room, making it a valuable tool for anyone who frequently visits or works in a large, complex building.

 # Features

 - Room scheduling and management